minasmart/presentations/rails-girls-to-action-cable/presentation.md

 ![inline](images/ruby.png)

 ^ There are existing solutions.
+The ones I have here are Socket.io (for nodeJS) and Event Machine (for ruby).
+As a side note: Event Machine is a really interesting ruby gem.
+It gives you a fun way to work with threads and queues that's a little more user friendly than just `require 'thread'`

-But you don't see them in hugely wide spread use cases.
-I don't think this is because there aren't a lot of use cases fro web sockets.
+^ I haven't seen these projects used very gain a ton of traction or see really wide spread use.
+I don't think this is because they're bad, or that there aren't a lot of use cases for web sockets.
 I think it has a lot to do with ecosystem.

 ---

 # Ecosystem

 ^ Rails has one hell of an ecosystem.
-It's a big reason why so many of us use it.
-But it's not just the ecosystem, it's the framework.
+It's one of the reasons why so many of us use it.
+More than the just the ecosystem, it's the framework.

 ---